How to Read Instagram DMs Without Being Seen (2026)

 Does airplane mode still prevent Instagram from showing 'Seen' on DMs?

-It’s unreliable as of early 2026.
-Instagram now caches read receipt data locally on your device, and background processes often sync that data back to Meta’s servers the moment you reconnect to the internet.
-In testing across three different phones, the “Seen” status appeared two out of three times within minutes of reconnecting.
-The built-in read receipts toggle is a much more dependable option.
+It's unreliable as of early 2026.
+Instagram now caches read receipt data locally when you open a message offline, and background processes sync that data back to Instagram's servers the moment you reconnect.
+Testing showed 'Seen' appearing two out of three times within minutes of turning airplane mode off.

 What happens to DMs when you restrict someone on Instagram?

-When you restrict an Instagram account, their direct messages get routed to your Message Requests folder instead of your main inbox.
-Messages in your requests folder don’t trigger read receipts, so the sender can’t tell whether you’ve opened and read them.
-You also won’t receive normal push notifications for their messages.
-The sender has no way of knowing they’ve been restricted.
+Restricted messages get routed to your Message Requests folder instead of your main inbox.
+Messages in Message Requests don't trigger read receipts, so you can open and read them without the sender knowing.
+The person being restricted has no indication they've been restricted.

 Are third-party Instagram DM reader apps safe to use?